DavidMarom/Playground/README.md

 .
 .

-## How to add an experiment to the playground
+## Want to add your own experiment to the playground? good!
 - Announce on Discord
 - Create a branch
 - Create a page on project itself and put your code there

 ## Guidelines
 - Use branches
 - Document your code more than usual